AlexTISYoung/snipar/docs/tutorial.rst

 Polygenic score analyses
 ------------------------

-For an exercise involving polygenic score analysis, please see the :ref:`Simulation Exercse <simulation>`.
+For an exercise involving polygenic score analysis, please see the :ref:`Simulation Exercise <simulation>`.

 ..
 In addition to family based GWAS, *snipar* provides a script (:ref:`pgs.py <pgs.py>`) for computing polygenic scores (PGS) based on observed/imputed genotypes,
 .. and for performing family based polygenic score analyses.